Understanding a cat's body language

 The most common causes of cat anxiety are conflicts with other cats or changes in their territory, like people moving furniture or the introduction of new, strong scents.

-An anxious cat will:
+An anxious cat will usually:

-- crouch and ready itself to flee
+• crouch and get ready flee

 Signs of a cat feeling threatened